End of Time

 "They are clean!" he insisted.

-"Then why were they on the floor?" when Crono failed to respond his mother sighed before making her exit downstairs.
-Crono quickly slid into his boots as he fastened his belt around his waste.
-And finally he tied a white bandanna around his forehead to keep his unruly bright red hair from falling into his face.
+When Crono failed to respond, his mother sighed before making her exit downstairs.
+Crono stomped into his boots as he fastened his belt around his waist.
+And finally, he tied a white bandanna around his forehead to keep his unruly bright red hair from falling into his face.

 "Hold it young man!
 Where do you think you're going?"

 "Not until you've had a decent meal," she said, calmly nodding towards the food awaiting him at the table.

 "But I promised Lucca that I would help…" he tried to explain.